 Occasionally, a graduate program may wish to invite a student to undertake a prescribed course of study at UHM without seeking a degree.
-The student must be in good academic standing and actively pursuing a graduate degree in a regionally accredited U.S. college or university, or an equivalent degree in a recognized non-U.S. institution of higher education.
+The non-degree-seeking student must be in good academic standing and actively pursuing a graduate degree in a regionally accredited U.S. college or university, or an equivalent degree in a recognized non-U.S. institution of higher education.
 If granted, the visiting student status is generally limited to a period of one year.
-Visiting students are generally not eligible for financial support from UHM.
+Visiting students are not eligible for financial support from UHM.
 International visiting students must comply with certain enrollment regulations.
-See International Students < Enrollment Regulations.
+See International Students > Enrollment Regulations.

 A visiting student who subsequently decides to become a degree-seeking graduate student at UHM needs to apply for graduate admission by following the admissions procedures for prospective students.
 Admission as a visiting student does not guarantee subsequent admission as a degree-seeking graduate student.